AselEsra/Alatoo-Books/README.md

 ### About - API page;

-This page is displayed when clicked on ***About-API*** link on the navbar.
-Page describes us what is api methods and how I have used them for my data.
+This page is displayed when clicked on ***About-API*** link on the main page's navbar.
+The page describes us what are api methods and how I have used them for my data.

 <img src="https://user-images.githubusercontent.com/64264345/111913112-d3ea3080-8a96-11eb-8e99-e6e0467bc7b6.jpg" width="650">